yangyi02/awesome_ai/README.md

 # awesome_ai
-This aims to organize the latest AI research that I have been learned.
+This aims to organize the latest AI research that I have learned.